 The Water of Leith Walkway

 You might not know this, but the City of Edinburgh is connected by miles and miles of cycle paths and walkways that connect neighbourhoods and threads its way in and around the busy capital.
-The Water of Leith is just one of these fantastic, leafy and peaceful walkways and perhaps the best known.
+The Water of Leith Walkway is just one of these fantastic, leafy and peaceful walkways and perhaps the best known.
 It’s undoubtedly the longest, with 12 miles of walking paths along the waterway, starting at Balerno and ending in Leith.
-We’re making use of the Water of Leith for the last 3 ‘stops’ as we make our way out of Stockbridge and into Canonmills today for a spot of lunch.
+We’re making use of the Water of Leith for the last 3 ‘stops’ as we make our way out of Stockbridge and into Canonmills for a spot of lunch.

 Sunday Afternoon

-When you head out of the walkway onto Canonmills, walk around the corner onto Howard Street, and the first cafe you come to is Betty & George.
+Head out of the walkway onto Canonmills, walk around the corner onto Howard Street, and the first cafe you come to is Betty & George.
 This place is all about the cake, so make sure you leave room for a slice of something sweet and delicious.

 Royal Botanic Garden Edinburgh